dixeed/hapi-starter-kit/README.md

 ], loadFixtures).then(() => {
   // Do your thing !
 });

+// As init() returns an instance of itself, we can chain the calls: starterKit.init(config)
+  .start(plugins, loadFixtures)
+  .then(() => {
+    // ...
+  });
 ```
 **For the Database config, please report to the Sequelize 3 documentation as this package is using Sequelize as well as Hapi-Sequelize.**

+## The StarterKit object
+### Properties
+- starterKit.config: The loaded configuration.
+- starterKit.server: The Hapi server instanciated by the call to `init()`.
+- starterKit.sequelize: The Sequelize instance instanciated by the call to `init()`.
+- starterKit.initialized: A boolean specifying whether the object was initialized (i.e `init()` was called).
+### Methods
+- init(config): returns an instance of the starterKit.
+- start(plugins, loadFixtures): returns a Promise resolved after the plugins registration, the model loading and optionaly the fixtures loading.

 ## Documentation for .start()
 The start function is used to: